classicoman2/snippets-css-and-js/README.md

 # snippets-css-and-js

 Snippets of CSS and JS for the classes of the DAW module _Design of Web Interfaces_.
 Copy them and modify the code to adapt to your application.
-Remember always try to improve your code and remove what is unnecessary (certainly you can improve these snippets too!)
+Remember always try to improve your code and remove what is unnecessary (certainly you can improve these snippets too!!)

 ![logo](./logo-classicoman-optim.png)